SujalChoudhari/CodaWiki/04-Operators.md

 ## Relational Operators

 Relational operators are used to compare two operands.
+In simple terms, relational operators are symbols used to compare two values and determine the relationship between them.

 - **Greater Than (`>`)**: Checks if the left operand is greater than the right operand.
 - **Less Than (`<`)**: Checks if the left operand is less than the right operand.